BenjaminShinar/Books-Resources/udemy_AWS_Certified_Solutions_Architect_-_Associate_2020/Section_3_IAM_S3.md

 - the "**root account**" is the account created when first setup for your AWS account. it has complete admin Access.
 - New Users **have no permission** when first created.
 - New Users are assigned \*Access Key Id & Secret Access Keys\*\* when First created
 - **These are not the same as a password**.
-You cannot use the Access Key Id & Secret Access Key to log0in to the the console. you can usee this to access aws via the APIs and the command line.
+You cannot use the Access Key Id & Secret Access Key to login to the the console. you can usee this to access aws via the APIs and the command line.
 - **You only get to view these once**. if you lose them, you have to regenerate them, So save them in a secure location.
 - \*_Always setup Multifacto authentication on your account_.
 - **You can create and customize your own password rotation policies**.